Wednesday, August 28, 2024

 autumn leaves turn softly

-as keys in secret drawers
+as keys to hidden drawers

-to store a dream of touch—
+which store a map of touch

-one I aim to recall daily—
+I daily aim to recall—

 tho not as any gospel